tiann/KernelSU_website/docs/guide/faq.md

 Certainly, yes.

-## Will KernelSU support modules?
+## Does KernelSU support modules?

-Yes.
-We are working on it!
+Yes, But it is in early version, may be buggy.
+Please waiting it to be stable :)

 ## Does KernelSU support Xposed?

-Yes.
-It is WIP.
+Yes, [Dreamland](https://github.com/canyie/Dreamland) and [TaiChi](https::/taichi.cool) partially works now, And we are trying to make other Xposed Framework work.

 ## Is KernelSU compatible with Magisk?

+KernelSU's module system is conflict with Magisk's magic mount, if there is any module enabled in KernelSU, then the whole Magisk would not work.

-Yes.
-KernelSU modify the `kernel` and Magisk modify the `ramdisk`, they can work together.
+But if you only use the `su` of KernelSU, then it will work well with Magisk: KernelSU modify the `kernel` and Magisk modify the `ramdisk`, they can work together.

 ## Will KernelSU substitute Magisk?